 Explore the coastal forest of Coney Island with pine-like Casuarina trees, sandy beaches and wild boar.
 This Coney Island hike takes you via the waterways and promenades of Punggol to Coney Island and finishes with a stroll through Punggol Park.

-Early on Sunday morning in October 2021, we took the purple MRT line to Punggol.
-The hike starts just outside of Waterway Point Shopping Mall at the Punggol Waterway.
-This is a one-way hike and on the way back we took the purple MRT line from Hougang back home.
+The hike starts just outside Waterway Point Shopping Mall at the Punggol Waterway.
+You can take the purple MRT line here to Punggol.
+This is a one-way hike and on the way back you can take the purple MRT line from Hougang back home.

 Tips for The Coney Island Hike